0xDBFB7/synchrotron-project/notes.md

-#### Is ionization damage/dislocation on the target a serious concern?
+#### Is ionization damage/dislocation on the target a concern?

 Yes! @close2015 calls for better reporting standardization, as total dose can affect results.
 I'm not sure that CLS mentioned total dose as a reporting variable - might perhaps be an interesting method.
-They also state that, since the beam spot size has decreased along with an increase in
+They also state that, since the beam spot size has decreased, increased.
+They also state that in Cryo EM,

+Radiation-induced dislocations don't seem to occur at these wavelengths.

 Possible research question: what effect does radiation dose have on <example study>, and how will these effects be increased with the new beamline?